A week-long intensive retreat for doctoral students at UIC who study race and/or ethnicity.

-When registration opens each year, we encourage all UIC graduate students researching race and/or ethnicity and currently working on a document required for completion of the PhD (e.g., qualifying exam questions, dissertation proposals, IRB materials, dissertation funding applications, dissertation chapters, etc.) to apply.
+When registration opens each year, we encourage all UIC graduate students researching race and/or ethnicity and public policy who are currently working on a document required for completion of the PhD (e.g., qualifying exam questions, dissertation proposals, IRB materials, dissertation funding applications, dissertation chapters, etc.) to apply.
 Priority is given to students whose academic status is ABD.

 WriteOut! is a writing accountability workshop which means we will not be reading drafts or providing feedback as a specific component of the retreat.
 We will be encouraging you to write and to develop your writing practice.

 IRRPP offers two Graduate Student WriteOut! hybrid retreats per year: 1 in May and 1 in July.
-WE accept approximately 12 students to join us in-person and many more virtually.
-Each year, registration for WriteOut! takes place in March/April.
-Please subscribe to our listserv and check our website to learn when application open.
+We accept approximately 12 students to join us in-person and many more virtually.
+Each year, registration for WriteOut! takes place close to March.
+Please subscribe to the IRRPP listserv and check our website to learn when applications open.

-Registration for 2022 Graduate Student WriteOut! retreats open in March/April each year.
+Registration for Graduate Student WriteOut! retreats open close to March each year.

 The application process opens in the spring.
 We ask that you provide a paragraph abstract about your research that explicitly connects to research on race and/or ethnicity and explains how race and/or ethnicity are central components to your research project.
-We also want you to apply when you are done with coursework and are working on your dissertation proposal and IRB or your dissertation.
+Please apply when you are done with coursework and are working on your dissertation proposal and IRB or your dissertation.
 As you prepare your application, please make sure you look at IRRPP’s mission to understand and explain how your research connects to IRRPP’s mission.